avanikawa/docs_haptik/docs/shopify/setup-shopify.md

 Copy these keys and provide it on the **Platform Deployments** section of the Business Manager on Conversation Studio tool.

+## Step 5: Authenticate the App

 Once the keys are provided, click on **Generate Link** button

 ![image](https://user-images.githubusercontent.com/75118325/117387110-d816c400-af05-11eb-9e27-f8d1aa9c3240.png)

 Provide your domain name.
+This domain name gets created when you create your store on Shopify.

-This domain name can be generated from the **Store** section.
+> The domain name can be found from the **Stores** section.

+For example, if the store name is `haptik`, then the domain name will be `haptik.shopify.com`

+You can read more about Shopify domains, [**here**](https://help.shopify.com/en/manual/online-store/domains).

 ![image](https://user-images.githubusercontent.com/75118325/117389588-3645a600-af0a-11eb-90b9-cae5abc115a1.png)